Proudly part of IntoWork Australia

 A teenager was referred to the Mas Transitions service through our Disability Employment Services partner Interact Australia.
 As a teenage parent with several personal hurdles to overcome, this young man faced significant barriers to employment.

-The participant initially showed a lack of focus and determination and frequently missed appointments, stating he ‘could not be bothered’ attending.
+He initially showed a lack of focus and determination and frequently missed appointments because he ‘could not be bothered’ attending.
 Mas Transitions facilitators and LYP mentors worked together with the young man to challenge this attitude.

 With a focus on physical and mental health management and the development of work-ready skills, the RIDE program equips participants with the confidence, skills, and motivation they need to thrive and succeed.

 “The programs have helped me understand that I can get a job and finish things that I start, like training courses.” – Participant

 As a result of his participation in the RIDE program, he has been able to obtain his driver’s license, removing transportation as a potential barrier to future employment.
 He is also enrolled in a steel framing pre-apprenticeship program, delivered by the Adelaide Training and Employment Centre (ATEC) in partnership with Mas and Interact.

 To show how far he has come since joining RIDE, he currently completes a 4 hour round trip to ATEC each day from his home.
 This demonstrates a significant change in attitude and shows the young man’s newly developed resilience and determination to succeed.